 When looking for a way to pinpoint the challenges in your systems, then the Ishikawa Diagram is worth considering.
 However, you must first learn how it works and its value.

 As the name suggests, the tool resembles a fish skeleton.
 When drawing the figure, the root problem is at the head of the fish while the causes fit into the spine.
 With the head facing right, the causes shoot off to the left, looking like fish bones.

 You can have major causes as the main branches while minor ones form the sub-branches.
 The diagram can have as many branches as the project requires.
 Identifying all the reasons for the problems faced allows managers to search for the best solutions.

 Fishbone diagram was created by Dr. Kaoru Ishikawa (1915-1989)

-The Fishbone diagram was not Ishikawa’s only creation in the area of quality.
+The Fishbone diagram was not Ishikawa’s only created in the area of quality.
 He also developed the idea of “quality circles.”
 A quality circle of people to analyse and solve business problems.
-It is believed to have been developed from a life long interest in the Deming circle: Thus the quality circle theory is a direct influence from Deming’s PDCA Plan-Do-Act-Check cycle.
+It is believed to have been developed from a lifelong interest in the Deming circle: Thus the quality circle theory is a direct influence from Deming’s PDCA Plan-Do-Act-Check cycle.

 The first is named directed after its creator Dr. Kaoru Ishikawa.

 The main aim of the process is to try to solve the problem.